Reject cynicism.

 BitterSweet Creative took on a rebranding project for Evidence Action.
 To celebrate the 10th anniversary of their organization, Evidence Action engaged BitterSweet to overhaul their visual brand.
 We updated their visual library with a new logo and color palette, plus messaging and web design/development.

-Measuring Brand Identity Success
+Measuring the Success of Brand Identity

 Monitor Brand Awareness